Whistleblower policy for the JPS Marselis Group

 Background and purpose

-JPS Marselis has set up an internal, Group-wide whistleblower scheme in accordance with the EU’s Whistleblower Directive and Danish law on protection of whistleblowers (‘the Whistleblower Act’).
-This whistleblower scheme is being implemented by JPS Marselis ApS, which has appointed the Group’s legal representatives as its internal whistleblowing unit.
+The JPS Marselis Group has set up an internal, Group-wide whistleblower scheme in accordance with EU’s Whistleblower Directive and national whistleblower legislation applicable to the individual Group companies.
+The whistleblower scheme is operated by JPS Marselis ApS, who has appointed the Group’s legal function as its internal whistleblower unit.

-The JPS Marselis Group whistleblower scheme allows employees, customers, suppliers, partners, and other stakeholders connected to the companies of the JPS Marselis Group to, in good faith and without risk of reprisal, report suspicions or specific knowledge of violation of EU law, serious offences or other serious situations at the JPS Marselis Group.
+The JPS Marselis Group whistleblower scheme allows employees, customers, suppliers, partners, and other stakeholders connected to the companies of the JPS Marselis Group, acting in good faith and without risk of reprisal, to report suspicions or specific knowledge of violation of EU law, serious offences or other serious matters at the JPS Marselis Group.

-The JPS Marselis Group has an open and dialogue-based company culture, where everyone is free to speak openly about perceived irregularities, unacceptable behaviour, or suspicions of anything illegal happening.
-The whistleblower scheme must therefore be viewed as supplementing going to management or using other channels of communication to report situations to which you would like to bring attention.
+The JPS Marselis Group has an open and dialogue-based company culture, where everyone is free to speak openly about detected irregularities, unacceptable behaviour, or suspicions of anything illegal happening.
+The whistleblower scheme must therefore be viewed as supplementing going to the management or using other channels of communication to report matters to which you would like to bring attention.

 Who can report information